-Beginning this season, as part of a continued emphasis on player safety, all blindside blocks will be illegal.
-The new rules — proposed and voted on this spring — define a blindside block as when a player initiates a block when he is moving toward or parallel to his own end line and makes forcible contact to his opponent with his helmet, forearm or shoulder.
+Beginning this season, as part of a continued emphasis on player safety, the definition of illegal blindside blocks will be expanding.
+The new rules — proposed and voted on this spring — define an illegal blindside block as when a player initiates a block when he is moving toward or parallel to his own end line and makes forcible contact to his opponent with his helmet, forearm or shoulder.
 Under previous rules, blindside blocks would have drawn a flag only if it was targeted to the head or neck area of the player receiving the block.
 According to NFL Football Operations, a third of all concussions suffered by players on punts last season were caused by blindside blocks.

 A handful of plays from last season illustrate the new rule and the mechanics of when to call or not call a block an illegal blindside.
 These all illustrate illegal blindside blocks when there was contact to the head or neck area, however the trajectory of these blocks using the helmet, shoulder, or forearm, are illegal regardless of the targeted area.

 In a play from a Patriots-Bills game last season, a Buffalo receiver contacted a New England defender with his shoulder while running back toward Buffalo’s end line.
 Under the expansion of what constitutes an illegal blindside block, this block is illegal and would draw a flag for an illegal blindside block.

 Similarly, following an interception in the Browns-Buccaneers game, a block occurs when a member of the intercepting team heads back toward his own end line to hit the shoulder of the Tampa Bay player with his own shoulder.
 This is an illegal blindside block since the Cleveland player was running in the direction of his own end line, and hit the receiver of the block with his shoulder, which is one of the three parts of the body that if contact is first made with it, it constitutes a foul.